rea-and/vector-infinity/README.md

 - **Backend**: Flask (lightweight web framework) with REST API endpoints
 - **Scheduler**: APScheduler (background task scheduling)
 - **Frontend**: Vanilla HTML/CSS/JS (responsive, mobile-friendly) with integrated chat interface
-- **Vector Stores**: OpenAI Vector Stores (unified per user) for semantic search
+- **Database**: SQLite database for storing imported data
-- **Chat API**: OpenAI Assistants API with Vector Store integration (recommended approach)
+- **Chat API**: Gemini 3 Pro with database-based context retrieval

 ### How It Works

 1. **Import**: Plugins fetch data from various sources (Gmail, WhatsApp, WHOOP, etc.) on a schedule
 2. **Storage**: Data is stored in SQLite with metadata (title, content, timestamps, etc.)
-3. **Vector Store Upload**: Data is automatically uploaded to OpenAI Vector Stores during import
+3. **Context Retrieval**: When you ask a question, the chat service retrieves relevant data from the database
-4. **Chat Service**: The chat service uses Vector Stores for context when answering questions
+4. **Chat Service**: Gemini 3 Pro uses the retrieved context along with its 1M token context window to answer questions
-5. **Chat**: Users can chat directly in the web UI, and the AI uses Vector Store data to answer questions
+5. **Chat**: Users can chat directly in the web UI, and Gemini 3 Pro uses the retrieved data to answer questions
 6. **Export**: Export endpoints allow downloading data as text files for external use

-This provides a seamless chat experience where you can ask questions about your personal data (emails, WhatsApp messages, WHOOP health data) and get intelligent answers using OpenAI's Assistants API with Vector Stores.
-The system creates a persistent assistant per user with vector store access, allowing the AI to automatically search and retrieve relevant information from your imported data.
-This follows OpenAI's recommended approach for vector store integration, supporting models like GPT-4o-mini, GPT-4o, and GPT-4 Turbo.
+This provides a seamless chat experience where you can ask questions about your personal data (emails, WhatsApp messages, WHOOP health data) and get intelligent answers using Gemini 3 Pro.
+The system retrieves relevant context from your database and leverages Gemini 3 Pro's large context window to provide accurate, context-aware responses.

 ## Low RAM Optimization